home

 Director: Dr. Douglas W. Gamble

 Purpose: The primary objective of LACR is to involve students and university faculty in applied climatology field research of island and coastal environments.
-Through field research and frequent student-faculty interaction, an alternative to traditional classroom activities is offered, ultimately producing a unique, quality academic environment based upon experiential learning.
+Through field research and frequent student-faculty interaction, an alternative to traditional classroom activities is offered, ultimately producing a unique, quality experiential learning environment.

 Facilities: LACR is equipped with-state-of-the-art meteorological field equipment and computing facilities.
-The equipment includes 2 Campbell Scientific Metdata1 weather stations, 2 Rainwise WS 2000 Wireless weather stations, 1 Davis Vantage Pro 2 weather station, multiple Davis tipping bucket rain gauges and data loggers, over 50 Onset temperature sensors and data loggers, sling psychrometers, infrared temperature guns, hand held anemometers, and stream discharge gages.
+The equipment includes Onset weather stations, gauges, temperature and pressure sensors, and data.
 To supplement data collected with this equipment, LACR also houses an extensive climate data library, including special collections of Caribbean climate data and tropical cave climate data.
-Computing resources associated with the laboratory including a Dell Precision 600 Workstation and software for statistical, meteorological, GIS, and remote sensing analysis.
+Computing resources associated with the laboratory include software for statistical, meteorological, GIS, and remote sensing analysis.

-If you are interested in becoming involved in LACR activities or desire more information about the facility please feel free to contact Dr. Gamble.
+If you are interested in becoming involved in LACR activities, please feel free to contact Dr. Gamble.

 Field research on San Salvador, Bahamas.